dagadeta/discord-bot/README.md

     https://discord.com/channels/[GUILD_ID]/[CHANNEL_ID]
     ```

-    `dictionary.language` is the language of the dictionary that will be used for the word chain game.
+    `wordChainGame.language` is the language of the dictionary that will be used for the word chain game.
 Tested languages are:
     * `en` - English
     * `de` - German

+    `wordChainGame.checkWordExistence` is a boolean value that determines whether the bot should dictionary-check the word sent in the word chain game.

 ### Deployment
 To deploy the bot, you first need to copy the [`docker-compose.yml`](docker-compose.yml) file to the server and run `docker-compose up -d`.